 - Old gallon jugs from vinegar make the perfect container for storing your homemade windshield formula.

 Isopropyl (rubbing) alcohol is used to remove car wax at a ratio of 1:1 (1 part water to 1 part alcohol).
-This recipe calls for a dilution of 16:1 (16 parts water to 1 part alcohol), so should not have any effects on the wax.
-However, we have not tested to see whether this dilution has any damaging effect on vehicle wax because we do not wax our cars.
-Therefore, if you wax your vehicle, test on a small area before pouring solution in washer reservoir and using.
+This homemade windshield washer fluid calls for a dilution of 16:1 (and 8:1 in extreme cold), so it should not have any effects on the wax.
+That said, we recommend testing this on a small area before pouring solution in washer reservoir and using.

 References and Resources